Rrominet/mdtohtml/README.md

 ]
 ```

-Once your file is created/modified, you can relaod it typing the command `:RealoadHooks`.
+Once your file is created/modified, you can reload it typing the command `:RealoadHooks`.
+More infos on how the `hooks` rplugin works [here](https://github.com/Rrominet/nvim-hooks)